torvalds/linux/Documentation/scheduler/sched-energy.rst

 throughput.
 In order to avoid hurting performance with EAS, CPUs are flagged as 'over-utilized' as soon as they are used at more than 80% of their compute capacity.
-As long as no CPUs are over-utilized in a root domain, load balancing is disabled and EAS overridess the wake-up balancing code.
+As long as no CPUs are over-utilized in a root domain, load balancing is disabled and EAS overrides the wake-up balancing code.
 EAS is likely to load the most energy efficient CPUs of the system more than the others if that can be done without harming throughput.
 So, the load-balancer is disabled to prevent it from breaking the energy-efficient task placement found by EAS.
 It is safe to